Resonaa/gfas/README.md

 $ cargo binstall gfas
 ```

-After installation, run `gfas help` for all commands and options.
+After installation, run `gfas --help` for all commands and options.

 ### API